Gobrecht, Liberty Seated and Trade Dollars

 3889116002

-Original $2650 New February 17!
-Popular Date, Even Silver Gray Eye Appeal, Steely Fields.
+Original $2650 Popular Date, Even Silver Gray Eye Appeal, Steely Fields.
 From a Maine 1853 type set arrives this Seated dollar with a mintage of 46,110.
 A popular date with collectors due to availability as a high percentage of the mintage was saved.
 This example features silver gray surfaces with steely fields.
 Under bright light, reflective luster is strong and consistent on both sides.
 Faint gold is noted at the borders.
 As usual, the GFRC images poorly illustrate the in-hand and bright light presentation.
 Housed in newer NGC holder with edge view insert.

 Seated $1 1863 1863